 Rob Houglum.
 We the People Monday, April 23, 2012

-The great majority of the two hundred agencies that responded engaged in some cellphone tracking.
-Only a few those stated that they regularly seek warrants and demonstrate probable cause before tracking phones, according to the ACLU report.
+The majority of the 2 hundred agencies that answered engaged in some mobile phone tracking.
+Only a handful of those claimed they regularly seek warrants and demonstrate possible cause before tracking cellphones, according to the ACLU report.

-Another effort is being made by Vermont Democratic Sen. Patrick Leahy, to update the 1986 Electronic Communications Privacy Act ( ECPA ), which includes "a warrant obligation for real-time tracking, but not for historical location information."
+Another effort is being made by Vermont Democratic Sen. Patrick Leahy, to update the 1986 Electronic Communications Privacy Act ( ECPA ), which includes "a warrant obligation for real time tracking, but not for historical location information."

 Tags: ACLU, GPS, Warrant-less search